Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,5450.593416,5454.661311.md

 ### Transcript

-> it'll be seasons new um think I think
+> it'll be seasons new, think I think